-At the intersection of ‘Boo’ and ‘Hoo’ is a Wake Forest loss that even has puppies weeping
+At the intersection of Boo and Hoo is a Wake Forest loss that even has puppies weeping

 An upset defeat by an underdog team joined a spate of eccentricities in an overcast day in the woodsy setting of Kenan Stadium.

 On this day, these two mad-scientist offensive programs who combined for 112 points in North Carolina’s 59-53 win in 2020 went ahead and splurged for 113.
 On this day, the nation’s No. 5 scoring offense, Wake Forest, outdid its usual 43.4 points with 55, yet quarterback Sam Hartman wound up saying, “I mean, just execution, we just didn’t keep doing our jobs,” and it’s always a bummer when a 55-point quarterback speaks glumly through a world-class beard.
-On this day, Wake Forest lost to North Carolina yet Clawson said, “We’re still 5-0 in the ACC,” because the ancient conference rivals had just played a nonconference game.
+On this day, Wake Forest lost to North Carolina, yet Clawson said, “We’re still 5-0 in the ACC,” because the ancient conference rivals had just played a nonconference game.

-They had done so even though they’ve played in the same conference since 1953, when North Carolina clipped Wake Forest, 18-13, before 12,000 over in Winston-Salem.
+They had done so even though they have played in the same conference since 1953, when North Carolina clipped Wake Forest, 18-13, before 12,000 over in Winston-Salem.

 Over here, the Deacons ran wild until they didn’t.
 Wake Forest led 3-0, then North Carolina led 7-3, then Wake Forest led 10-7, then North Carolina led 14-10, then Wake Forest led 17-14, then North Carolina led 21-17, then Wake Forest led 24-21.
 In other words, it went exactly as anticipated.

 At one point, three consecutive possessions ended in punts, and the players became so miffed that they had a little scuffle.
 Sometimes, the teams didn’t even score, and it came as such a disappointment.
-Yet by the 7:38 mark of the third quarter, Wake Forest led 45-27, and that seemed heady even if the noontime game did seem as if it might continue into the night, maybe even taking on that extra hour in the middle of the night.
+Yet by the 7:38 mark of the third quarter, Wake Forest led 45-27, and that seemed heady even if the noontime game did seem as if it might continue into the night, maybe even taking on that extra hour.

 Hartman had gone a long way toward accounting for seven touchdowns, five by air and two by ground.
-Receiver Jaquarii Robinson steamed toward his ultimate seven catches for 111 yards and two touchdowns, and receiver A.T.
+Receiver Jaquarii Robinson steamed toward his ultimate seven catches for 111 yards and two touchdowns, and wide receiver A.T.
 Perry had done likewise toward his eventual six for 129 and two.
-On apt display was Wake Forest’s uniquely long “mesh,” when the quarterback and running back meet just after the snap while the quarterback figures out whether to hand it to him, keep it or throw.
+On apt display was Wake Forest’s unusually long mesh, when the quarterback and running back meet just after the snap while the quarterback figures out whether to hand it to him, keep it or throw.

 The Deacons’ mesh takes longer than other meshes, meaning the players have more time to converse briefly and learn more about each other, which is one of the foremost points of going to college.